Melanated-Cyber-Kings/Project-ARMAGEDDON/README.md

      - STS validates the role
      - STS returns the temporary credentials
      - EC2 uses these credentials to call AWS services securely, like Secrets Manager

+Why this matters is Security.
+Secrets don’t persist on disk.
+If someone gained access to the EC2 storage, they can’t see the secret.
+Also volatility.
+When the app restarts, the secret must be fetched again from Secrets Manager via IAM + STS.

 **3. EC2 IAM role validated**